precice/precice.github.io/pages/community/precice-workshop-2021.md

 ## Program

 The workshop stretches from Monday noon to Thursday evening.
-Further details on the program will be released later.

 ### Monday, February 22